ScooloV/bbpedia/docs/dungeon_bowl/rules_and_regulations.md

 square in the player was Placed Prone. .
 ,

-\* When a player is Placed Prone, there is no ris '\"jury and no Armour roll is made against them.
+\* When a player is Placed Prone, there is no ris '"jury and no Armour roll is made against them.

 remain Prone.